KiranPandranki17/Day-planner-app-bootcamp/README.md

 3. **Event Management:** Add events to specific timeblocks effortlessly.
 4. **Save Functionality:** Save events using the provided intuitive save buttons.
 5. **Persistence:** Enjoy the peace of mind knowing that the app will retain entered events between page refreshes.

+## Development

+To contribute to the project, follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-name`).
+3. Make changes and commit (`git commit -m 'Description of changes'`).
+4. Push to the branch (`git push origin feature-name`).
+5. Open a pull request.

+## Contributing

+Feel free to contribute by opening issues or submitting pull requests.
+Your input is highly valued!

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Questions

+If you have any questions or need further clarification, please feel free to [contact me](https://github.com/KiranPandranki17/).
+I'm happy to assist you!

 ## Additional Information